94% of Employees Wouldn’t Quit if the Employee Learning Opportunities Were Right

-Home Depot Training Strategy: Improving Performance in Real-Time
+Home Depot’s Training Strategy: Improving Performance in Real-Time

 With the retail industry going through a lot of disruption and innovation, it is critical for every chain, and even for every store to stay on top of all the changes.
-And in order to be competitive in the age of automation and e-commerce, customer service is playing one of the most important differentiating factors.
-This is why most retailers (69%) seek to improve store employee training, according to a survey from Square Root and Forrester.
-Brandon Carson, Director of Learning at The Home Depot, shared with us the biggest changes to come within the retail industry in the next 10 years and how The Home Depot training strategy is evolving.
+And in order to be competitive in the age of automation and eCommerce, customer service is playing one of the most important differentiating factors.
+Investing in great customer service is critical – according to research from Zendesk, 70% of consumers spend more with companies that offer customer experiences that are fluid, personalized and seamless.
+Brandon Carson, former Director of Learning at The Home Depot, shared with us the biggest changes to come within the retail industry in the next 10 years and how The Home Depot’s training strategy is evolving.

 Retail is undergoing a massive shift brought on by the digital transformation.
 We are just at the beginning of this shift, and it will be further disrupted by automation and changing labor models.
 What’s happening to retail now is similar to what happened to publishing when the Internet became easily accessible and widely used in the 1990s.
 We are currently undergoing the greatest reallocation of capital in history as we make the move from analog to digital.
 Customers are securely fastened in the driver’s seat, and many retail operations are clamoring to figure out how to respond.